sebhmg/plate-simulation/docs/source/methodology.rst

 ----------------

-The plate simulation package includes a module for generating basement + overburden + plate models within octree meshes.
+The plate simulation package includes a module for generating plate(s) embedded in a two-layer Earth model within octree meshes.
 There are many permutations of this simple geological scenario leading to a complex interface.
 To simplify things, we have broken the discussion into two sub-sections: background